October Baby: Plot

-Hannah is a 19-year-old college freshman who suffers from epilepsy, asthma, and depression.
+Hannah is a 19-year-old college freshman with epilepsy, asthma, and depression.
 On the verge of her theatrical debut in a university play, she collapses on stage.
 Hannah meets with her parents and a doctor, who quotes passages from her journal that she has been feeling lost and unwanted.
 She learns that she is adopted and her biological mother tried to abort her.

 Hannah seeks out her best friend, Jason, for advice.
 After sorting through her feelings and her options with Jason, she decides to find her birth mother.
 Jason invites her to go on a trip to New Orleans, Louisiana with a group of his friends for spring break.
 Hannah's father, Jacob Lawson, is reluctant to let her go, because of her illness.
 Hannah decides to go because she says she wants answers.
 She sets out on a journey that leads her to her birthplace, Mobile, Alabama.
 Jason helps her find the hospital where she was born, but it is vacant and locked up.
 Hannah pries the back door open and they are arrested.
 The sheriff lets them go when she tells him her reason for trying to get in.
 He gives her the name and address of the nurse who signed her birth certificate.
 She locates the nurse, who assisted in the abortion, and they have an emotional encounter while the nurse describes the circumstances behind not only her birth, but that of her twin brother, whom Hannah knew nothing about.
 She leaves the nurse's apartment with the changed name and workplace of her birth mother.